codemonkey-science/iac-lab-ansible/README.md

 ![Ansible Logo](docs/images/ansible.png)

 This repository contains Ansible playbooks and roles for setting up and managing a lab environment.
-The configuration includes various services such as Wazuh, Graylog, Keycloak, OpenCTI, MISP, and Uptime Kuma.
+The configuration includes various services such as Wazuh, Graylog, Authentik, OpenCTI, MISP, and Uptime Kuma.

 ## Overview